-7 Belmont Mun.
+&lt;sup>7 Belmont Mun.
 Light Dept. et al. v.
 Central Me.
-Power Co. et al., 156 FERC \P 61,198 (Sep.
+Power Co. et al., 156 FERC $\P$ 61,198 (Sep.
 20, 2016) ("Base ROE Complaint IV Order").

-8 "EMCOS" are: Belmont Mun.
+&lt;sup>8 "EMCOS" are: Belmont Mun.
 Light Dept., Braintree Elec.
 Light Dept., Concord Mun.
 Light Plant, Georgetown Mun.
 Light Dept., Groveland Elec.
 Light Dept., Hingham Mun.
 Lighting Plant, Littleton Elec.
 Light & Water Dept., Middleborough Gas & Elec.
 Dept., Middleton Elec.
 Light Dept., Reading Mun.
 Light Dept. ("Reading"), Rowley Mun.
 Lighting Plant, Taunton Mun.
 Lighting Plant, and Wellesley Mun.
 Light Plant.

-9 Base ROE Complaint IV Order at P 37.
+&lt;sup>9 Base ROE Complaint IV Order at P 37.

-found "unpersuasive the assertions of New England TOs and EEI that the Commission should dismiss the Complaint because the New England TOs' base ROE continues to fall within the zone of reasonableness.
-The Commission has repeatedly rejected the assertion that every ROE within the zone of reasonableness must be treated as an equally just and reasonable ROE."
-Further, the FERC rejected arguments as to the propriety of allowing a fourth complaint against the TOs' ROE after three previous complaints have been filed since 2011.
-As it did when it allowed Complaints II and III to go forward, the FERC found that Complaint IV was properly set for hearing as it is based on newer, more current data than prior Complaints subsequent hearings.
+hearings.
 The FERC is "initiating an entirely new proceeding, based on an entirely separate factual record, that may or may not reach the same conclusions as those reached in the earlier ROE proceeding."
 The FERC estimated that, if this case does not settle and goes to hearing, the Commission's ultimate decision would be issued on or before June 30, 2018.
 Both the TOs and EEI requested rehearing of the Base ROE Complaint IV Order.
 The FERC issued a tolling order on November 21, 2016, affording it additional time to consider the requests for rehearing, which remain pending.

 Settlement Judge Procedures.
 On October 4, Chief Judge Cintron designated Judge Jennifer Long as the Settlement Judge.
-Settlement conferences have thus far been held on November 8 and December 20, 2016; a third settlement conference is tentatively scheduled for March 22, 2017 (subject to change depending on disposition of Emera Maine v.
-FERC (DC Cir. case No. 15-1118).
-On January 3, Settlement Judge Long issued a status report indicating that the parties remain open to settlement and recommending that settlement judge procedures be continued concurrently with the hearings described below.
+Settlement conferences have thus far been held on November 8 and December 20, 2016.
+Following a request of the parties (who continue to wait for a decision in Emera Maine v.
+FERC (DC Cir. case No. 15-1118), a third settlement conference was rescheduled to May 3, 2017.
+On March 6, Settlement Judge Long issued a status report again indicating that the parties remain open to settlement and recommending that settlement judge procedures be continued concurrently with the hearings described below.

 Concurrent Hearing Procedures.
 On December 21, 2016, in response to a request of the parties and supported by Settlement Judge Long, Chief Judge Cintron designated Steven A. Glazer as presiding judge for hearings in this matter, so that hearing procedures can proceed concurrently with settlement judge procedures still underway before Judge Long.
 Absent a settlement, these hearing procedures will be conducted under the FERC's "Track II" procedural time standards, which requires that an initial decision be issued within 47 weeks, or by November 15, 2017.
 Judge Glazer scheduled a preliminary conference for January 17, 2017, noting that hearing has been set for August 2, 2017 (with September 27, 2017 as the deadline for reply briefs).
 At the January 17 conference, Participants proposed the remaining procedural schedule, which was adopted by Judge Glazer in an order issued January 23.
 In addition, Judge Glazer has issued orders adopting rules for the conduct of the hearing (December 21, 2016) and the discovery plan (January 17).
-Complainants' and Parties Supporting Complainants' Direct Testimony and Exhibits (with summaries) were due and filed on February 1.
-Respondents' and Parties Supporting Respondents' Answering Testimony and Exhibits (with summaries) are due March 23.
-Hearings are scheduled for August 2-8, with an initial decision to be issued November 15, 2017.
+Direct and Answering Testimony and Exhibits have been filed.
+Hearings are scheduled for August 2-8, with an initial decision to be issued on or before November 15, 2017.